-- Teacher starts to explain the five senses and describes them. - What is the sense you use most during physical activity? - Other senses besides the classic ones involved during physical activity for example the kinesthetic sense - Do we learn to use them?
-Let's read the map of our schoolyard together.
+- Teacher starts to explain the five senses and describes them. - What is the sense you use most during physical activity? - Other senses besides the classic ones involved during physical activity for example the kinesthetic sense. - Do we learn to use them?
+Let's read the Google map of our Park together.

-• The class can be divided into groups: one group for each sense to be activated.
-Each group has a map to enrich and define according to the sense they activate to analyze the pathway significant information on the ease or discomfort that the space offers and therefore guidelines for improving its use and organization.

-• In the classroom, on a larger map, the results of sensory exploration are reported, documented, shared and discussed together.
-The class will thus build a "sensory-affective map" that will be able to give
+- The class can be divided into groups: one group for each sense to be activated.
+Each group has a map to enrich and define according to the sense they activate to analyze the selected park - In the classroom, the results of sensory exploration are reported, documented, shared and discussed together to create digital maps.